BackyardCoding/BackyardCoding/README.md

 ## Hi there 👋
+👋 Hi, I’m the BackyardCoder (@BackyardCoding)

+🚀 Passionate about Software Development, DevOps Engineering, and User-Centric Design

+🌟 Exploring innovative tech solutions and always eager to learn and grow

+🌱 Currently mastering Typescript, ActivityPub, and the Fediverse

+🎥 Streaming programming activities and my learning journey in German on Twitch: BackyardCoding

+💡 Open to collaborations on ActivityPub projects, microservices architecture, and Java backend development

+⚽ Big fan of Arsenal London and the great outdoors

+⚡ Fun fact: My favorite TV show is the Wire

 <!--
 **BackyardCoding/BackyardCoding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.